 - – fewer than 5% of 911 calls are true time-sensitive emergencies, so many EMS agencies should be able to safely reduce their lights and sirens use during response to less than 50% of their 911 calls

-By now, you might be wondering which 911 responses would warrant flashing red lights and loud sirens?
+By now, you might be wondering which 911 responses do warrant flashing red lights and loud sirens?

 As outlined in the report by Dr. Kupas, these five categories are the true time-sensitive emergencies (e.g. a one- to five-minute response required):